Get Ready for Tornadoes

 - Local authorities may not immediately be able to provide information on what is happening and what you should do.
 However, you should listen to NOAA Weather Radio, watch TV, listen to the radio or check the Internet often for official news and instructions as they become available.

-- After a tornado, be sure to remain out of damaged buildings and stay clear of downed power lines.
+- Remain out of damaged buildings and stay clear of downed power lines.
+Report downed lines to your local power company.

-- Help injured or trapped people.
+- If you are trained, help injured or trapped people.
 Check on others who may require special assistance, such as the elderly, children and people with disabilities.